BestTimesToVisit.com Logo

 attraction

 Step back in time at the imposing Gravensteen, Ghent's medieval fortress.
-Wander its ramparts for stunning city views and explore the fascinating (and sometimes gruesome) torture museum.
-Go early on a weekday to avoid crowds and truly soak in the atmosphere of this imposing stronghold.
+Wander through its ramparts and imagine the lives of knights and counts, and don't miss the fascinating (and slightly gruesome) torture museum for a true glimpse into the past.

 Canal Cruise: Ghent's Waterways Unveiled